When a Death Occurs

 Widening the Circle

-While you may ask the director questions at this time, you will be able to discuss the arrangements in detail later when you meet in person.
+While you may ask the funeral director questions at this time, you will be able to discuss the arrangements in detail later when you meet in-person at the funeral home.
 During this initial call, the funeral director will gather information to be able to transport your loved one to the funeral home.

-The funeral director may ask you several questions, including whether your loved one made any pre-arrangements.
-The director will also schedule a date and time for you to meet at the funeral home and will let you know what you should bring with you.
-Others you will need to call are family members and friends, along with clergy or other spirtual advisors.
+The director will schedule a time for you and desired family/friends to meet at the funeral home, will let you know what you should bring with you, and may ask if your loved one made any pre-arrangements.
+Others you will need to call are family members and friends, along with clergy or other spiritual advisors.

 Those Important Questions